 Dry brushing has many health benefits, from improving your immune system to reducing cellulite.

-Not only are there great health benefits to dry brushing, but it is also very soothing.
+Not only are there great health benefits, but it is also very soothing.
 I love to do my dry brushing just before bed.
 At night time, my house is always nice and quiet so it is an extra peaceful time.
-I do my dry brushing right before bed with the lights out and it is very relaxing, it even seems to have helped me fall sleep easier these past few nights.
+I do it right before bed with the lights out and it is very relaxing, it even seems to have helped me fall sleep easier these past few nights.
 I’m not sure if it is due to the soothing nature of dry brushing or the increased circulation, but my sleep has greatly improved.
 I was surprised when I couldn’t find too much information on the connection of dry brushing and improved sleep.

 What is Dry Brushing?